The second hull in Moonen's 36 metre Martinique series, now named Kokoro, has now been captured undertaking sea trials.

-Named after the Japanese for 'heart', the yacht is now in the final stages of commissioning before beginning sea trials.
-It is due for delivery to its UAE before the end of the year.
+It comes after the yacht, which is named after the Japanese for 'heart', hit the water for the first time earlier this month.
+Kokoro is due for delivery to its UAE-based owner before the end of the year.

 The yacht, formerly known as YN199, began construction on spec towards the end of 2018 and was sold in June of this year.
 Once delivered, the yacht will become the sistership to hull number one and World Superyacht Award winner Brigadoon, which splashed in 2018.